About SUNRISE

 To find this stable knowledge, the first step is to use all the senses to "observe" the universe, just as many scientists do.
 Our primary sense is the eyes.
 We do a lot of observing, but it isn't the only way to gather information.
 We can also "observe" by listening with our ears, as well as tasting with our nose and mouth, touching with our hands, as well as using more sensitive instruments to perform these human functions, and eventually recording all this information somewhere for future reference when we need to analyse the information gathered and find unseen patterns.
 Yet all this is not quite enough to get to the essence of everything we observe.

-The next step is best appreciated by the more creative and religious types: the use of our imagination and visualisation skills will help us to recognise familiar and observable patterns, but also the unfamiliar and unseen patterns.
-Indeed, we must use the mind to go beyond what is familiar to see the unfamiliar, or the one pattern that we have not seen and could explain many things and potentially better than any theory in the past.
-For it is in this hidden realm of the human mind do we begin to see and identify the true fundamental patterns within the information, and with it the insight into the true and absolute unifying religion (or science) we are seeking.
+The next step is best appreciated by the more creative and religious types: the use of our imagination and visualisation skills will help us to recognise familiar and observable patterns, but also the unfamiliar and unseen patterns with the help of our creativity to see beyond what our eyes can see.
+We use the mind to go further and move from the familiar to see the unfamiliar, or the one or multiple patterns that we have not seen before.
+At the same time, this hidden pattern has the potential to explain many things better than any theory in the past.
+For it is in this hidden realm of the human mind that we begin to see and identify the true fundamental patterns within the information, and with it, the insight into the true and absolute unifying religion (or science when the two meets) we are seeking.

 The next step is to continually simplify and question this knowledge.
-Ask yourself, what is really important and unchanging in this knowledge?
+Ask yourself: What is really important and unchanging in this knowledge?
 Is the knowledge correct?
 And what is the simplest way to understand and explain the knowledge?
-It is only when we do this simplification and getting to the essence of all knowledge that we begin to discover certain unexpected benefits.
-For example, one such benefit in simplifying things is to cover new patterns not seen before by others.
+It is only when we do this simplification and get to the essence of all knowledge that we begin to discover certain unexpected benefits.
+For example, one such benefit of simplifying things is to cover new patterns not seen by others.
 Another benefit is that virtually anyone with basic communication skills can quickly understand the knowledge, and communicate it well to others, no matter how diverse or difficult it may seem.
-And yet another benefit of the simplified knowledge is that it can save time and money to learn the ideas quickly and easily.
+And yet another benefit of simplified knowledge is that it can save time and money to learn the ideas quickly and easily.

 And the final step is to record the stable knowledge after performing all this work.
 At some point, you are going to need to keep a record of this knowledge for you and others to see and refer back to it, so they may either challenge the knowledge or accept it and teach others if it is truly fundamental.